docsastests/docsastests.github.io/_posts/2024-01-23-validate-api-with-doc-detective.md

 The API will return confirmation that the request created a new user and will list the fields for that user.
 ```

-This is an example of some of documentation that might have prompted the creation of our rest-test.json spec for Doc Detective.
+This is an example of some of documentation that might have prompted the creation of our *rest-test.spec.json* spec for Doc Detective.
 By thinking in tests, we can see how the docs contain a set of statements that we end up testing.
-However, depending on your taste for updating docs, writing tests, and tracking storage, you may find it more convenient to keep the tests inline with the rest of the docs, then you can do so by adding inline comments.
+However, depending on your taste for updating docs, writing tests, and tracking storage, you may find it more convenient to keep the tests inline with the rest of the docs.
+You can do so by adding inline comments.

-Take a look at the previous markdown document with Doc Detective tests inserted inline:
+Take a look at the previous Markdown document with Doc Detective tests inserted inline:

 ```markdown
 # Reqres API